sailro/TrainerKit/README.md

 }
 ```

-and the system will automatically generate the following window (use `RightAlt` by default to display the menu):
+and the system will automatically generate the following window after injecting into the target process (use `RightAlt` by default to display the menu):

 ![TrainerKit Demo](./media/trainerkit.png)